Master's Home | Admissions | Final Project & Exam | Resources

 Please note that the Clinical Science Program does not provide stipends to assist with tuition and/or room and board expenses.
 In addition we currently do not have any research or teaching assistantships to support the educational costs of international students.

-The application package for the MSCS program is available electronically.
+The application package for the MSCS program is available electronically 1 month prior to the admission cycle deadline.

 The application package MUST include the following: